acts-project/acts-project.github.io/docs/integration.md

 The magnetic field integration is done using a `concept` implementation that is designed for field cell caching.
-The propagation modules take the magnetic field as a template argument, hence providing the correct concept guarantess compatibility with ACTS.
+The propagation modules take the magnetic field as a template argument, hence providing the correct concept guarantess compatibility with Acts.

 ### System of Units

-ACTS uses a set of system of units and its interanl code tries to minimise unit conversions, however, when converting into the ACTS data model, this should be done using the ACTS units
+Acts uses a set of system of units and its interanl code tries to minimise unit conversions, however, when converting into the Acts data model, this should be done using the Acts units

-Internally, ACTS uses a set of `SI2Nat<>` template funtion to free the code from conversion constants.
+Internally, Acts uses a set of `SI2Nat<>` template funtion to free the code from conversion constants.

 ```cpp